-Table 8-1: Air Pressure Needed at Different Roof Angles
+Table 7-1: Air Pressure Needed at Different Roof Angles

-Figure 8-2: Angle of Roof vs. Pressure
+Figure 7-2: Angle of Roof vs. Pressure

-Table 8-1 shows that the maximum pressure that will be needed to open the roof is 58.4 psi.
-The available tank can exert a maximum pressure of 160 psi, so this tank can be used in our design.
-Figure 8-2 shows that as the angle of the roof increases, the pressure needed to open it also increases.
+Table 7-1 shows that the maximum pressure that will be needed to open the roof is 58.4 psi.
+The available air tank can exert a maximum pressure of 160 psi, so this tank can be used in our design.
+Figure 7-2 shows that as the angle of the roof increases, the pressure needed to open it also increases.
 Another reason why this approach is improved over the spring idea is that it can be controlled.
 Once the spring was unlocked, it could not be controlled.
 The air canister, however, has a valve that a worker can open and close and it has a pressure gauge, so the pressure can be monitored.
-The worker can start with a smaller pressure when the roof is closed and increase it as it is needed.
-New Pro-E parts were completed and they can be seen in Figures 8-3 through 8-?.
+The worker can start with a small pressure when the roof is closed and increase it as it is needed.